 - negotiate an agreement on your behalf and according to your instructions, while you remain at arm’s length from the one-on-one negotiating.
 This improves your negotiating position.

-Whether using a REALTOR® to purchase or sell, remember to compare at least three REALTOR® before deciding which one to use.
+Whether using a Realtor® to purchase or sell, remember to compare at least three Realtors® before deciding which one to use.

 You are looking for the five C's Chemistry, Confidence, Competence, Credibility, and Commitment.

 The REALTOR® Difference

 However, not every licensed or registered broker or salesperson is a REALTOR®.
 To be a REALTOR®, the agent must be a member of The Canadian Real Estate Association (CREA).
 And to be a member of CREA, an agent is expected to be:

 - Committed to the REALTOR® Code: The code is the accepted standard of conduct for all real estate practitioners who are REALTORS®.
 It's your guarantee of professional conduct and the quality service.
 Read more about the ® Code.

 - Knowledgeable about developments in real estate: A REALTOR® can get you the information needed to make an informed decision: comparable prices, neighborhood trends, housing market conditions and more.